In yoga, the Vajrasana pose is a simple sitting position. Vajra is a Sanskrit word that means thunderbolt or diamond.

 Once you are comfortable with the basic Vajrasana, you can try the following variations to spice it up:

-Releasing your abdomen and thighs while reclining backward from your seated position is the purpose of this variation.
+The purpose of this variation is to relax your abdomen and thighs while reclining backward from your seated position.

 As a result of this variation, only one leg is bent while the other remains straight, resulting in a milder stretch to the knees and ankles.